 $processor$

-to update variable-- string foo: $processor$: get-some-data-from-internet
+-- string foo: $processor$: get-some-data-from-internet

 , which returns a string